-Any Supplier, Contractor, Subcontractor, "one-man band," or Self-Employed person that is engaged to carry out work for Ryman has a primary duty of care and ensure all workers take reasonable care of their own health and safety and others working in their work area.
+Any Supplier, Contractor, Subcontractor, "one-man band," or Self-Employed person that is engaged to carry out work for Ryman has a primary duty of care and ensure all workers take reasonable care of their own acts or omissions.
 They also need to comply with any reasonable instruction that is given by Ryman, to allow Ryman to comply with the Act or regulations.